hugooSoul/textileco/README.md

 and assuming the user have been in the office, and if he/she decide get out after 3:00(>=) PM or before(<=) 5:45PM the system gonna show that the user left early.

-### Features not completed

-> Point 3 - Your customer’s employees are complaining that the reported hours for a given period
-> are wrong, so your customer wants to give each of his employees the opportunity to
-> review their current period working hours report 3 days before the paycheck day.
+Each employee has the opportunity to review their Schedule, only 3 days before the payday.
+The are two paydays, the 15th & to the end of the month.

 **Hugo!**